mdn/content/files/en-us/web/mathml/examples/index.md

   - MathML
 ---

+Below you'll find some examples you can look at to help you to understand how to use MathML.

 ## MathML formulas

-Below you'll find some examples you can look at to help you to understand how to use MathML to display increasingly complex mathematical concepts in Web content.
+The following demos display increasingly complex mathematical concepts in Web content.

 - [Pythagorean Theorem](/en-US/docs/Web/MathML/Examples/MathML_Pythagorean_Theorem)
   - : Small example showing a proof of the Pythagorean Theorem.